getify/foi-lang/formalization-work/Foi-Specification.md

 Explicit named cross-namespace grants (e.g., "namespace A may access namespace B's slots") are not admitted in the current design.

+##### §6.1.5.8 Minting Opaque Values

+Several runtime mechanisms require a value that is **fresh**, **opaque**, and **unforgeable**: iterator sentinels (§6.5.1, §6.5.4) and the substrate identity that slot storage keys on (§6.1.5.1, §6.1.5.6).
+One host effect kind supplies all of them.

+**`Effect.Host.Counter`** -- no payload operand.
+The perform site is written `Effect.Host.Counter%`; per §6.2's abstract execution an omitted payload is `empty`.
+Resume type: a freshly minted opaque runtime value.

+Each perform yields a value distinct from every value any prior perform yielded and from every value any later perform will yield, for the lifetime of a program run:

+- **Uniqueness.** Two minted values are never `?=`-equal to each other; a minted value is `?=`-equal only to itself.
+- **Opacity.** No projection, arithmetic, ordering, or string conversion applies.
+Identity comparison is the only operation.
+- **Unforgeability.** No userland surface constructs one:
+  `Effect.Host.*` rejects user source at all four effect sites (§6.1.4), and no literal form or unit constructor produces one.
+- **Run-locality.** A minted value is meaningful only within the run that produced it.
+It is not serializable and not ordered at userland, and exposes no inspectable content -- no ordinal, timestamp, or address is projectable from it.

+**Partition.** `Effect.Host.Counter` is sealed per §6.1.4's
+`Effect.Host.*` rule: user source can neither declare, perform, handle, nor name it in `:Effects(...)`.
+The `:Effects(Effect.Host.Counter)` spelling is reachable only from compiler-authored paths (§6.1.4.1 step 1), exactly as `Effect.Host.Slot` is (§6.1.5.5).
+Unlike `Effect.User.Slot.*` (§6.1.5.4), there is no user-facing interception point: uniqueness is the property consumers rely on, and an interceptable mint could not guarantee it.

+**Surfacing.** A minted value reaches userland only where a namespace deliberately projects one -- `Iter`'s and `IterP`'s `.sentinel` fields (§6.5.1, §6.5.4) are the stdlib instances.
+Once projected it is an ordinary opaque value: bindable, passable, storable, `?=`-comparable, and nothing more.
+Userland's inability to *construct* one is precisely what makes a projected sentinel a reliable discriminator (§6.5.3, §6.5.6).

+**NOTE:** The kind's name describes the runtime's freshness mechanism, not a userland surface.
+Counting is how the host guarantees uniqueness; the ordinals themselves are never projectable, and no program can read a count off a minted value.
+Programs needing sequential numbering, UUIDs, or any inspectable identifier build those over `Effect.Sys.Random` (§6.13.5) or their own namespace slot state (§6.1.5.2).

 ### §6.2 Performing Effects